 My work focuses on self-regulation and motivation.
 Life demands a lot and people are rather astounding in all of the ways they both triumph and fail in the face of such demands.
-In particular, I am interested in how people make decisions, resolve self-control conflicts (e.g., sleep in or exercise? fun technology toy today or retirement savings tomorrow?), and manage change.
+In particular, I am interested in how people make decisions, resolve self-control conflicts (e.g., sleep in or exercise? fun technology toy today or retirement savings tomorrow?), and flexibly navigate changing demands.
 Broadly, my research examines how different motivational orientations influence self-regulatory processes.

 - Health Psychology

 - Cortes, K., Kammrath, L.K., Scholer, A.A., & Peetz, J. (2014).
 Self-regulating the effortful “Do’s” in relationships: A domain specific approach.
 Journal of Personality and Social Psychology, 106, 380-397.

 - Higgins, E. T., & Scholer, A. A. (2009).
 Engaging the consumer: The science and art of the value creation process.
 Journal of Consumer Psychology, 19, 100-114.

 - Kammrath, L. K., & Scholer, A. A. (2011).
 The Pollyanna myth: How highly agreeable people judge positive and negative relational acts.
 Personality and Social Psychology Bulletin, 37, 1172-1184.